-The base cost for creation of a smart contract, according to the Ethereum’s yellow paper, is about 32000 gas.
-Nevertheless, the final cost to deploy a smart contract depends on the following:
+The base cost for the creation of a smart contract, according to Ethereum’s yellow paper, is about 32000 gas.
+Nevertheless, the final cost of the smart contract deployment depends on the following:

 Storage is the amount of space your contract takes up on the blockchain.
 It’s paid for in gas, and that cost is passed on to whoever creates or uses your contract.
 According to Ethereum’s yellow paper, the smart contract platform charges 20000 gas for 256 bits.

 Storage costs are split between two parties: the creator of a contract, who must pay its initial memory size; and anyone who uses it, which includes anyone sending transactions to or reading information from that contract.

 When you execute a smart contract, you pay for the execution of each instruction.
 The gas fee for each instruction is usually expressed in Wei (1 Ether = 1,000,000,000 Wei).

 Contract execution costs are paid when calling functions or methods within an existing smart contract.
 This happens when using external libraries or interacting with other contracts as well (for example, if one or more parties use a peer-to-peer messaging service).

 Gas is used for every operation performed on a blockchain network—not only for executing smart contracts but also to pay for translation costs and storing data on-chain.
 As such, it’s important to keep track of your current gas price so that you know how much money is being spent during each interaction with Ethereum’s network.

 The modern IT industry goes hand in hand with blockchain technologies.
 Smart contract development can significantly boost any online startup, ensuring better customer experience and efficiency.